juishah14/juishah14/README.md

 ### Hey there!

-- 👋 I’m Jui, a 3rd year Software Engineering student at the University of Waterloo.
+- 👋 I’m Jui, a 4th year Software Engineering student at the University of Waterloo.
-- 🚀 I recently worked as a Data Engineer at a tech + medical start-up called [Deep Breathe](https://www.deepbreathe.ai/), helping to build their data infrastructure and ETL pipelines.
+- 🚀 I recently worked as a Software Engineer at Faire, helping to build their data infrastructure and platforms.
 - 🔭 I’m passionate about using Data and Software Engineering as a means to implement creative solutions, create positive change, and bring people together.
 - 🌱 I’m currently learning more about Cloud technologies and implementing backends with Go.
-- ❤️ In my free time, I love to browse Pinterest, make iced coffees, and weightlift!
+- ❤️ In my free time, I love to browse Pinterest and hang out with friends.
 - 💬 Reach out at [![Linkedin Badge](https://img.shields.io/badge/-juishah-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jui-shah-779513203/)](https://www.linkedin.com/in/jui-shah-779513203/)

 <!--